Registering as user

 your email will not be used for anything else.

 The current stable version is CHEAQS Next.
-In addition to that, a research version is available of the completely new (under development) version, especially designed for 64-bits operating systems.
+In addition to that, a (not yet complete) new version is available, especially designed for 64-bits operating systems.
 More information below the table.
 You can download CHEAQS Next by clicking in the table below.
 Stay tuned (e.g. on Facebook or by registering below).

 Next (2015 till now) (click here to download): version